-In the event of a no deal Brexit, the EU is preparing legislation to ensure that students from other EU Member States who are on mobility schemes in the UK, or UK students on mobility schemes in other EU Member States, on the date of withdrawal will be able to complete them.
+In the event of a no deal Brexit, the The European Commission has adopted a set of unilateral contingency proposals which aim to mitigate the significant impact on the current programme in a no deal scenario.
+This will permit students who will be ‘on Erasmus’ in the UK, including in institutions in Northern Ireland, to complete their placement without interruption.
+This also applies to students from GB and Northern Ireland institutions who will be studying in EU Member States.
+EU is preparing legislation to ensure that students from other EU Member States who are on mobility schemes in the UK, or UK students on mobility schemes in other EU Member States, on the date of withdrawal will be able to complete them.
 Further information will be provided as it becomes available.

 The Government of Ireland understands the importance placed on continued access to the Erasmus+ programme for students and staff of relevant institutions in Northern Ireland.
-The Government is committed to achieving continued access to Erasmus + for relevant institutions in Northern Ireland, including through making necessary arrangements domestically as well as with the EU, and where appropriate with the UK.
+The Government is committed to achieving seeking to make arrangements for continued access to Erasmus + for students of relevant institutions in Northern Ireland, including through making necessary arrangements domestically as well as with the EU, and where appropriate with the UK.
 Further information will be provided as it becomes available.

 Professional qualifications are specific qualification requirements that a person needs to possess by law in order to access or pursue a regulated profession or to engage in regulated activities in a given country.
 Qualification requirements vary between professions.